The Theory and Practice of Risk Society

 2) Specific examples of technoscientific innovations which permeate through society and provoke social controversies.
 The main areas of concern are: medicine, ecology, food networks.

-This specialization is composed of one obligatory course and four optional courses.
+This specialization is composed of one obligatory course and three optional courses.
 The obligatory course introduces key concepts related to the risk society and some methodological aspects of Actor-Network Theory.
-The optional courses are more casuistic and related to food, gender, and medicine.
+The optional courses are more casuistic and related to modernity and capitalism, gender, and food.
 They addresses different topics related to the risk society, technoscience, social and scientific controversies, or technological development.
 All students must attend the obligatory course and then choose one of the optional courses.
 After they have completed the courses, students will be assigned a supervisor and focus on a topic from the introductory courses in their theses.
 All the classes will be conducted in the summer semester.
-The introductory courses will start in February and end by the mid-March.
-From mid-March onwards students will work on their thesis with a supervisor.

 Obligatory Course: Technoscience in Risk Society (4 ECTS).